You probably know that Universal Analytics (GA3 or UA) and Google Analytics 4 (GA4) use different data models.

 1. For larger organizations.
 You need time and resources to rethink, redesign, and rebuild your data pipeline.
 In all, data capture is much more limited by default.
 It requires customization and difficult implementation to make data more targeted in GA4.
 That, in turn, allows organizations to really tailor it to their needs but requires a much greater investment in data strategy and configuration.

 2. For a pro analytics user who is not afraid of customizing their analytics setup.
-If you’re more comfortable defining and deploying your own event tracking than using simpler, default, and older industry standard definitions, GA4 will be the right tool for you.
+In GA4, instead of using simpler, default, and older industry standard definitions, you will need to define and deploy your own event tracking.

-3. If you need detailed funnel modeling.
+3. For those who need detailed funnel modeling.
 In the UA data model, user flows and funnels are based on events performed within one visit (session).
 Event-based analytics uses visitor ID to generate flows and funnels, thus it might be more accurate when there are many steps in a conversion funnel that can be completed during separate visits.

 4. For businesses that are app-first in their approach.
 They are already used to the Firebase model and reporting since GA4 has adopted the Firebase Analytics data model.